Linuxfabrik/monitoring-plugins/README.rst

 * provide additional information on troubleshooting where possible
 * avoid dependencies on additional system libraries where possible

-... then these plugins could be for you.
+... then these plugins could be something for you.

 All plugins are tested on CentOS 7+ (Minimal), Fedora 30+, Ubuntu Server 16+  and (some of them on) Microsoft Windows.
 Check out the ``check-plugin-fact-sheet.csv`` for further details.